-School District: School Building who ere student normally attends class: es:
+School District: School Building where stude nt normally attends classe S:

 Student Name: D.O.B Sex: Grade:

 Address: City: State: Zip Code:

-Name of Parent or Guardian: - '
+Name of Parent or Guardian:

 School building where accident/incident occurred: Date of Occurrence: Time:

 Location where accident occurred:

 Person in charge at the time of accident/incident: Title:

 Adult Witness Name: Phone Number:

-Traveling to or from school or school sponsored a activity, (please explain)
+Traveling to or from school or school sponsored activity , (please explain)

-Brief Description of accident/incident (state what accident/incident) individual was doing at the t lime, what machine, object or subs tance caused
+Brief Description of accident/incident: (slate what individence accident/incident) iual was doing at the time, wha at machine, object or subs tance caused

+Signs and symptoms noted immediately after the accide ent/incident:

-Description of First Aid given: By Whorn:
+Description of First Aid given:

+By Whom:

 Were the following called?
 Was the Injured taken anywhere?

 Parent Yes No If Yes Where:

 Physician Yes No By What means:

-Was a recommendation to see a physician made Yes No
+Was a recommendation to see a physician made Yes s No

 Ambulance Yes No

-Horne District Yes No
+Home District Yes No

 Person Completing this form Signature: Date:

-Reviewed by Program Administrator Date

-Date Filled: Sent to Insurance Company:
+Reviewed by Program Administrator Date Filed: Date Sent to Insurance Comp any:

-Send completed and signed forms to:

-Center for Instruction, Technology & Innovation (CiTi) Administrative Services Office
+Send completed and signed forms to: Center for Instruction, Technology & Innovation (CiTi) Administrative Services Office